HillebrandGoriEshipping/HillebrandGoriEshippin-wc/readme.txt

 Maximize your chances to convert by offering the 2 types of shipping expected by your customers: the economic collection point or the express for the most hurried ones (Chronopost, UPS, Fedex, TNT, DHL, ...).

-The Vignoblexport plugin can display the pick-up location map for carriers of your choice.
+The Hillebrand Gori eShipping plugin can display the pick-up location map for carriers of your choice.
 And it's as simple as a checkbox in your backoffice.

 = Save 1 hour each day in the management of your shippings =

-Our free Vignoblexport WooCommerce plugin allows you to import your orders on Vignoblexport.com in 1 click and manage your shipments in record time.
+Our free Hillebrand Gori eShipping WooCommerce plugin allows you to import your orders on eshipping.hillebrandgori.com in 1 click and manage your shipments in record time.
 No need to re-enter information, your customer’s choice of delivery is retrieved and the corresponding offers are listed.
 All you have to do is print all your transport labels and prepare your parcels.

-Vignoblexport helps you in the customs formalities for your international shipments: when filling an order, we display the right form and the necessary documents are generated at the same time as the labels.
+Hillebrand Gori eShipping helps you in the customs formalities for your international shipments: when filling an order, we display the right form and the necessary documents are generated at the same time as the labels.

 = Improve your customers' experience to build loyalty =

-With Vignoblexport's efficient parcel tracking, you know where your parcels are located and you are informed of delays or delivery incidents!
+With Hillebrand Gori eShipping's efficient parcel tracking, you know where your parcels are located and you are informed of delays or delivery incidents!
 Your customers can view tracking statuses directly on your site and receive shipping notifications if you turn on this option.

 Finally, you can generate return labels in just a few clicks in case your customers want to do so.

 = Security and reliability for you and your customers =

 The privacy and security of your data are important to you ?
-No worries: all the exchanges between your WooCommerce shop and Vignoblexport are encrypted!
+No worries: all the exchanges between your WooCommerce shop and Hillebrand Gori eShipping are encrypted!
 Nobody will be able to intercept your information or those of your customers.

 Ensuring the availability of our solution 24 hours a day is our priority: we constantly monitor our technical infrastructure to ensure that your business will not be disrupted.